Drew-Andersen/Wedding-Budget-App/README.md

-# Logistics-Auto-Yard-Check
+# Wedding Budget Software
-A software for logistics companies to use in order to make yard checks easier and faster.
+Allows for couples to track how much they are spending on a wedding.